jdalrymple/gitbeaker/README.md

 ### Breaking Changes between 2.2.4 and 3.0.0
-- All services being exported are not capitalized for clarity that they are themselves api's and not properties. ie. GitlabAPI.Projects vs GitlabAPI.projects
+- All services being exported are not capitalized for clarity that they are themselves api's and not properties. ie. Gitlab.Projects vs Gitlab.projects
 -

 [2.2.4](https://github.com/jdalrymple/node-gitlab-api/5d7c031ca2b833b28633647195560379d88ba5b3) (2018-2-12)